ultralytics/ultralytics/docs/en/models/yolov9.md

 This example provides simple YOLOv9 training and inference examples.
 For full documentation on these and other [modes](../modes/index.md) see the [Predict](../modes/predict.md), [Train](../modes/train.md), [Val](../modes/val.md) and [Export](../modes/export.md) docs pages.

+!!! warning

+    Training YOLOv9 with `ultralytics>=8.3.0` will make use of an updated head based on YOLO11.
+This means the number of parameters and GFLOPs will be different from the original model, and the pretrained weights for the final layer will not get transfered during training.
+If you wish to train using the original head, you would need to use `ultralytics<8.3.0`.

 !!! example

     === "Python"